balfieri/aws/README.md

 <pre>
-master_inst                             # i-nnn id of current master instance inst_state                              # running, stopped, etc.
-inst_json                               # full instance info in JSON format owner_insts                             # list i-nnn ids of all of your instances owner_insts_state                       # list i-nnn ids and state of all of your instances
+master_inst                             # i-nnn id of current master instance inst_state                              # pending, running, shutting-down, terminated, stopping, stopped inst_json                               # full instance info in JSON format owner_insts                             # list i-nnn ids of all of your instances owner_insts_state                       # list i-nnn ids and state of all of your instances